ibiza240/MTGAHelper-Windows-Client/README.md

 ![MTGAHelper](http://www.mtgahelper.com/images/hero1-bg.jpg)

-[MTGAHelper](http://www.mtgahelper.com) is an application used along with the game Magic: The Gathering Arena.
+[MTGAHelper](http://www.mtgahelper.com) is a web application used along with the game Magic: The Gathering Arena.

 ### MTGAHelper-Windows-Client